Parts of a Telescope for Visual Observation & Their Functions

 The Mount

-This is what holds the optical tube, so you can point it and track objects as they move through the sky.
+This is what holds the optical tube, so that we can point it and track objects as they move through the sky.
 The mount is a critical part of the telescope system.
-If the mount is wobbly, the image will shake every time you try to focus or even when there is a breeze.
+If the mount is wobbly, the image will shake every time we try to focus or even when there is a breeze.
 If the mount is wobbly, it may be difficult to track your target as you move the optical tube to account for the rotation of the earth.
 A good optical tube on a poor mount provides a frustrating experience.

 There are several types: